costa320/I18N-static-website/README.md

 ## Basic Initialization

-> Note: the attribute *data-lang* needs to be present in medium and advanced use-case to work properly
+> Note: the attribute "data-lang" needs to be present in medium and advanced use-case to work properly

 -import script in your page